Scientific Rigor and Security

 Businesses can tokenize properties or renewable energy projects, enabling investors to participate with smaller amounts of capital.

-Enterprises focused on ESG (Environmental, Social, Governance) initiatives can use Cardano to tokenize carbon offsets, making trading and verification more transparent.
+Enterprises focused on ESG (Environmental, Social, Governance) initiatives can use the platform to tokenize carbon offsets, making trading and verification more transparent.

 The platform’s emphasis on formal verification provides a framework for issuing tokenized stocks, bonds, and other regulated assets with a higher assurance of compliance.